-Sit in a comfortable and quiet place where you will not be disturbed
+Sit in a comfortable and quiet place where you will not be disturbed.

-Allow your body to relax, soften and become heavy in the chair
+Allow your body to relax, soften and become heavy in the chair.

-Take a few deep breaths
+Take a few slow deep breaths.

-Now as you pay attention to your body, see if you can identify how you feel in relation to that situation, event or person
+Now, as you pay attention to your body, see if you can identify how you feel in relation to that situation, event or person

 Does it seem to have a shape?

-Does it seem to have a colour?
+Does it have a colour?

-Does it seem to have a particular texture?
+Does it have a particular texture?

 Breathe into it with some deep breaths